Understanding Municipal And Traffic Courts In New Jersey

 Even in municipal court, the local prosecutor still has the burden of proof to substantiate “beyond a reasonable doubt” that all the elements of the offense have been proven.

-At Scirocco Law, PC, our criminal law attorneys take every case seriously.
-We have many years of experience successfully defending those who facing charges in the various municipalities throughout the state.
+At Scirocco Law, P.C., our criminal law attorneys take every case seriously.
+We have many years of experience successfully defending those who are facing charges in the various municipalities throughout the state.
 Call us at 973-968-6321 or email us to arrange a consultation.
 We will answer your questions and stand by you every step of the way.